Dear colleagues and friends!

 FOCUS Valve 2022 will address these issues providing a proven 4 days training course including live surgeries transmitted in 3D from our OR, lectures, how-to-do-it presentations, workshops, MICS wetlabs and valve interventions in a beating heart model.
 This makes the course the ideal teaching platform for teams dedicated to minimally invasive valve surgery.
 Special attention will be given to minimally invasive mitral valve repair, aortic valve replacement and ablation of atrial fibrillation.
 Live surgeries performed by internationallyrenowned surgeons as well as surgeons in training will give testimony for the appropriability of including MICS into cardiac surgical training.

-FOCUS Valve is part of a four module educational program in minimally invasive valve surgery offered by the Department of Cardiac Surgery of Medical University Innsbruck comprising presentations and live surgeries (Module I), wetlab training (Module II), team visits to our OR by separate appointment (Module III) and local proctoring on request (Modul IV).
+FOCUS Valve is an educational program in minimally invasive valve surgery offered by the Department of Cardiac Surgery of Medical University Innsbruck including presentations and live surgeries (Module I), wetlab training (Module II), observership in our OR (Module III) and local proctoring on request (Modul IV).

-We are looking forward to welcoming you in Innsbruck!
+We are looking forward to welcome you again personally in Innsbruck!

 Ottavio Alfieri, Öztekin Oto, Patrick Perier, Jose Luis Pomar